 - Non-profitable businesses are those for which expenses exceed revenue.

-- Opening and closing inventory Opening inventory includes tangible assets held for sale in the ordinary course of business, or goods in the process of production for such sale, or materials to be consumed in the production of goods and services for sale.
+- Opening inventory includes tangible assets held for sale in the ordinary course of business, or goods in the process of production for such sale, or materials to be consumed in the production of goods and services for sale.
 It excludes assets held for rental purposes.

 - Operating expenses (indirect expenses)